renaf479/renayoung/content/about.md

 type: about
 ---

-I am a frontend developer with 10 years of industry experience.
-Currently a Software Engineer for IBM Watson Campaign Automation platform.
-Formerly a Technical Lead at Live Nation's Insomanic Events division (**ADD MORE**) as well as Principle Software Engineer for Evolve Media, LLC (**ADD MORE**)
+Hi, I'm **Serena Young**.
+I'm a frontend developer going on 10 years in the industry.
+Currently a *Software Engineer* for **IBM Watson Campaign Automation** (**ADD MORE**).
+Previously I've worked as a *Technical Lead* at *Live Nation* where I oversaw a team of developers for their EDM marketing division.
+I also pioneered the development of an inhouse ad creation platform at *Evolve Media, LLC*.